rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 - StackOverflow Careers - We paid to run a campaign on StackOverflow but found that all of the submissions were overseas Java developers at big corporations looking for visa sponsorships.
 Maybe we were doing something wrong, but we ended up asking for a refund.
 - Reddit - Plenty of subreddits to explore if you're looking to find a community of people who you think would be a good fit.
 Think [/r/bigdatajobs](http://www.reddit.com/r/bigdatajobs) or [/r/sysadminjobs](http://www.reddit.com/r/sysadminjobs)

+## Conclusion

+You are doing yourself a disservice if you're not putting your full effort into recruiting if you're looking to expand your team.
+It's better to do things thoroughly once than to lukewarmly recruit for a longer period of time.
+Follow the tips above, and finding an engineer in San Francisco shouldn't be as impossible as everyone says.